 - It must have a before damage retail value of more than $7,880.

-As long as your salvage car fits into one of these categories and it has passed the Washington State Patrol vehicle inspection, you will get a WA Rebuilt title.
+If your salvage car fits into one of these categories, it has passed the Washington State Patrol vehicle inspection.
+You will have a WA Rebuilt title issued to you.

 When you have the WA Rebuilt title for your car, then you can begin looking at insurance coverage options.
 It usually is a good idea to look at more than one insurance company.